cgpan/hudm6122_homeworks/README.md

 I referred and cited Xue Yu's solution in question 3.
 Due to the **heavy workload during this final**, I finished this hw with no enough carefullness.

-## Homework_09 solutions - Structual Equational modeling
+## Homework_09 solutions - Structural Equational modeling

 This assignment provided solutions for the questions in Chapter 7 for the book *An Instroduction to Applied Multivariate Analysis with R*